 Carnegie Mellon CyLab's study reported as much as $725,000 worth of fraud committed against a single child victim.

-AllClear ID's 2012 Child Identity Theft Report found that children were 35 times more likely to be victims of identity theft than adults.
+The CyLab study indicates that children are 51 times more likely to be victims of identity theft than adults.

 Suspicion toward banks can cost you.
 Javelin reports that fraud victims who don't trust their financial institutions incur 185% higher mean consumer expense than victims who report high levels of trust.
 This is because they are less likely to use monitoring, email alerts and credit freezes.